 In this article, we share useful knowledge and tips about the shelf life of red onions

-Ranging from how long do red onions last in the fridge, freezer, or on the counter?
+Ranging from how long do red onions last in the freezer, or on the counter?
 How to tell if red onions are bad and how to store red onions to make them last longer.

-So, how long does red onion last in the fridge?
+how long does cut onion last?

 How Long Does Red Onions Last Once Cut?